sap-linuxlab/community.sles-for-sap/roles/cluster/README.md

 * Instance tags are set correctly to enable fencing
 * The VIP will be outside of the HANA subnets and is present in the routing table.

+### Generic Expectations

+The role supports `generic` clustering which is not platform specific.
+The only supported STONITH is `sbd`.

 ## Variables

-* platform - the platform where the cluster is being configured.
-Allowed variables
-  are: azure, gcp, aws
-* stonith - the STONITH fencing type to be used.
-Allowed values are SBD (Azure only) or native.
-* virtual_ip - the Virtual IP address that the cluster will use.
-* hacluster_password - the password to be set for the Linux OS user `hacluster`, the same password will be used on all nodes.
+The sections provides information regarding required, optional and platform specific variables.

 ### Required variables

-* platform - string - the name of the platform, supported platforms are:
+* platform - string - the name of the platform, supported platforms are: azure, gcp, aws & generic
-  GCP, AWS & AWS
 * stonith - string - the name of the stonith type to use.
 Support methods are: sbd & native (will automagically choose the correct native stonith based on the platform)
 * primary - string - the hostname of the host considered to be the primary host, for HANA, this should be the host that is currently the HANA System Replication master.
 * virtual_ip - string - the Virtual IP address that the cluster will use.
 * hacluster_password - string - the password to be set for the Linux OS user `hacluster`, the same password will be used on all nodes.

 ### Optional variable

+* use_softdog - bool - when using sbd, a watchdog is necessary.
+The role can configure the software watchdog `softdog`, but if a hardware or virtual watchdog is available that should be used instead.
+The role is not capable of configure every possible watchdog, so when setting `use_softdog` to `false`, it is the uses responsibility to ensure that the watchdog is configured.
+  By default, `use_softdog` is set to `true`.
 * sbd_devices - list of string - required when stonith is set to `sbd` is true
 * primary_computer_name - string - some stonith primitives may use an identifier
   that doesn't match the hostname when working cluster members.
 For example, a